 Groundhog Day movie house lives in our hearts along with Bill Murray who woke up repeating the same day over and over again until he got it right; we all would like a do-over.
 Many scenes from the Groundhog Day movie were filmed in Woodstock, IL where this home resides at 344 Fremont St.

-Lets take a look at this grand old Queen Anne built in 1895 who is looking for a new owner; a do-over.
+Let’s take a look at this grand old Queen Anne built in 1895 that is looking for a new owner; a do-over.
 The Groundhog Day movie house’s value has increased with time like a rare coin.
 The movie was released in 1993, and recent real estate records show the house sold in 2008 for $435,000.
 She has more than doubled in value.

-Scenes from the movie of Bill Murray (Phil Connors) and Andie MacDowell (Rita) come to mind so easy gazing out from the porch.
+Scenes from the movie of Bill Murray (Phil Connors) and Andie MacDowell (Rita) come to mind so easily gazing out from the porch.